You are thinking about applying to the HCDE PhD program...

 Can we meet?

-Because I cannot meet with every applicant or potential applicant (~80 applicants expressed interest in working with me in the 2021 cycle; arranging and conducting those meetings would be two full work weeks out of my fall), it is often most expedient for you to send an email with specific questions and we can then figure out if it's faster for me to write out some thoughts or to arrange a short meeting.
+Because I cannot meet with every applicant or potential applicant (~80 applicants expressed interest in working with me in the 2021 cycle; arranging and conducting those meetings would be two full work weeks out of my autumn), it is often most expedient for you to send an email with any specific questions you have and we can then figure out if it's faster for me to write out some thoughts or to arrange a short meeting.
 If you have asked specific questions and think I may have missed your message, it is okay to resend it!

 Should I reach out during the application review period?